Structurally stable subharmonic regime of a driven quantum Josephson circuit

-This letter hence aims to provide a recipe for selecting parameters of a quantum nonlinear oscillator where the chaotic dynamics are suppressed and one can safely rely on a refined perturbation theory to study properties of the driven system.
 We consider the one-mode system represented in Fig.~\ref{fig:circuit} both as a mechanical or an electrical oscillator.
 This simple system is actually quite general as by changing the circuit parameters, it covers all types of superconducting qubits developed in the past decades.
 When varying the frequency and amplitude of a single-frequency drive ($V_d(t)$ or $F_d(t)$ on Fig.~\ref{fig:circuit}), the classical equations of motion can undergo a subharmonic bifurcation.
 We discuss how this subharmonic regime mirrors a quantum parametric process confining the oscillator in a degenerate manifold of Schrödinger cat states.
 Next, we study the potential transition to chaos of the classical system.
 We show that by appropriately choosing one effective circuit parameter (that we call \textit{regularity parameter}), the main route to chaos is blocked in presence of any finite loss.
 We can therefore reliably maintain the system in the subharmonic regime while modifying the drive parameters.
 We demonstrate the quantum signature of this classical transition as the breaking down of the confinement process and appearance of a high-entropy asymptotic behaviour.
 We next show that, with the \textit{regularity parameter} fixed to avoid such transition, a second effective circuit parameter (that we call \textit{quantum scaling parameter}) can be varied to control the quantum confinement strength in the subharmonic regime.
 It is thus possible to benefit from a strong nonlinear effect while maintaining the dynamics in a regular regime.
 While our numerical study mainly focuses on a specific subharmonic bifurcation, the results are general and apply to other subharmonics.

 The Hamiltonian of the driven circuit shown in Fig.~\ref{fig:circuit}(a) is given by

 where $E_C=e^2/2(C+C_g)$, $E_L=(\phi_0/2\pi)^2/L$, $E_J$ is the Josephson energy, $\phi_0$ is the magnetic flux quantum and $e$ is the electron charge.
 The operators $\bN=\bQ/2e$ and $\bphi=2e\phi/\hbar$ describe the reduced charge on the capacitance and its conjugate, the reduced flux operator~\cite{DevoretHouches}.
 We take for the external magnetic flux $\phi_{\text{ext}}=0$ throughout this letter, but the methods also apply to other working points.
 We consider a single frequency drive $V_d(t)=\overline V_d\cos(\omega_d t)$.
 Rescaling $\bx= \bphi /(\sqrt{2} \pzpf)$, $\bp = \sqrt{2} \pzpf \bN$ with $\pzpf = {(2 E_C / E_L)}^{1 / 4}$, rescaling time $\tau= t \sqrt{8E_CE_L}/\hbar$ (dimensionless), and displacing the mode, the Hamiltonian becomes~\cite{Supp}: